thecodeteam/viprcommand/README.md

 ## Install

 1. Copy downloaded package to any location
-2. Windows only: Open cmd prompt
+2. Windows & Linux only: Open cmd/terminal prompt
 3. Navigate to ViPR command downloaded folder
 4. Type `python setup.py install` to install dependent modules.
 5. Navigate to "config" folder and enter your ViPR host in cli_config.ini.
-6. Navigate to "bin" folder
-7. Type `python ViPRCommand.py` and press ENTER.
+6. Type `viprcommand` in cmd/terminal prompt and press ENTER.
 The log in prompt appears:
         login as:
         Type ViPR username and press ENTER.
 A password prompt appears:
         Password: